nmsoikat/Bird.js/README.md

-This is a Node.js Framework.
-Not ready for production `npm i @nmsoikat/demo-express`
+A Node.js Framework.
+Only use for practice
+`npm i @nmsoikat/demo-express`